GausiyaNisar/Multimedia-Streamlined-Project/README.md

 # Multimedia-Streamlined-Project
-This is my project based on Low Level Design Adaptor Design Pattern, Decorator Design Pattern,
+This is my project based on Low Level Design Adaptor Design Pattern, Decorator Design Pattern using JAVA intellij